bcmichael/RNMR-Docs/docs/command/full_command.md

 Description:
 `CLSARV` closes an archive.
 If no [archive](syntax#archives) is specified RNMR will prompt for it with 1 as a default.
 An attempt to close an archive which is not open will result in an error.
-## CLSDSP
-Close display

-Category: Display Handling

-Format: `CLSDSP`

-Description:
-Close display opened with `OPNDSP`. `CLSDSP` will error if the display is not open.
 ## CLSEXP
 Close export file